mkeller3/FastGeostats/README.md

 Break Types: `equal_interval, head_tail, quantile, jenk`

-Example: Create 3 breaks based off of the column `population` for the table `zip_centroids`.
+Example: Create 3 breaks based off of the column `population` for the table `zip_centroids` using a quantile break type.

 ### Example Input
 ```json